apita1423/featherandquill_pp4/README.md

 ### Heroku Deployment

 1. Go to heroku.com and login with your credentials.
-2. Sing in with your multifactor pin.
+2. Sign in with your multifactor pin.
 3. Select 'New'.
 4. Create a unique name (it should turn green if the name is available), and select the location.
 5. Once the app is created, click on 'Reveal Config Vars'